Paul Kept the Sabbath with the Galatians

-The content of Paul’s message was Jesus being the Messiah who died for the sins of mankind and His subsequent resurrection.
-In all of this preaching about Christ’s death and resurrection, NOT ONCE did he mention it changing the day of rest away from the Sabbath.
+Paul preached about Jesus being the Messiah, suffering for the sins of mankind, and His subsequent resurrection from the dead.
+In his message, NOT ONCE did he mention it changing the day of rest away from the Sabbath.
 What was the response of the people after they heard the message?

 Acts 13:42-45, 48

 In verse 42, we learn the reaction of the crowd.
 The Gentiles BEGGED Paul to preach to them… when?
 On the next Sabbath!
-This means no part of Paul’s message conveyed that the Sabbath was changed.
+This is clear evidence that Paul never preached that the Sabbath was changed.

-At any point in this visit, Paul could have announced that there was a new Sabbath or that it had been changed.
+At any point in this visit, Paul could have announced that there was a new Sabbath or that it had been changed by the resurrection.
 He could have invited Gentiles to keep a “different Sabbath”, but he did not.
-The Sabbath always has been and always will be Friday sunset to Saturday sunset.
+The Sabbath always has been and always will be the seventh day of the week (Friday sunset to Saturday sunset).

-This was honored by the earliest believers, both Jew and Gentile.
-In fact, the majority of Christians honored the Sabbath for hundreds of years.
+The Sabbath was honored by the earliest believers, both Jew and Gentile.
+In fact, the majority of Christians honored the Sabbath for hundreds of years after Christ.
 Click this link to learn more: The Sabbath in the 300s and 400s AD.

 Kelly McDonald, Jr. BSA President